Supreme leader Ayatollah Ali Khamenei says Iran won't negotiate with US

 Trump unilaterally withdrew America from the nuclear accord between Iran and Western powers in May 2018.

-Trump has maintained that the deal needs to be renegotiated because it didn't address Iran's ballistic missile program or its involvement in regional conflicts.
+Trump has maintained that the deal needs to be renegotiated because it didn't address Iran's ballistic missile programme or its involvement in regional conflicts.

-Khamenei said the U.S. wants Iran to give up its nuclear program, defense facilities and regional authority at the negotiating table.
+Khamenei said the US wants Iran to give up its nuclear programme, defence facilities and regional authority at the negotiating table.

-"The sanctions are apparently against Iran's ruling system, but (in fact) they are against the Iranian people inside."
-He said Iranians suffering under the sanctions affecting the economy inevitable would stand up against the ruling system.
+The sanctions are apparently against Iran's ruling system, but (in fact) they are against the Iranian people inside.

+He said Iranians suffering under the sanctions affecting the economy inevitably would stand up against the ruling system.

 A sharp rise in subsidised gasoline prices led to four days of unrest in cities and towns across Iran in November, in which Amnesty International said more than 300 people were killed in clashes with police and security forces.